 Response: No. During the public review period of the Draft RP/EA, the Trustees received no negative public comments.
-There is no public disagreement with the proposed restoration projects, and based on past experience with other coral restoration projects, the Trustees expect there would be no uncertainty regarding likely environmental effects from the proposed projects.
+There is no public disagreement with the proposed restoration project, and based on past experience with other coral restoration project, the Trustees expect there would be no uncertainty regarding likely environmental effects from the proposed project.